nhill2010/413_Final_Project/README.md

 Aesthetics: The entire game is seen on every level of the game since the game is played and viewed from a third person bird’s eye perspective.

+Mechanics: During game play, the player is responsible for managing their status, including Colony health, hero health, and powerups.
+The heroes and the Colony can both receive damage from the enemies, and the player must strategically manage these things during the game.

+Narrative: The narrative remains the same as the game progresses, but the enemies get progressively harder as the waves approach the Colony and similarly as the levels progress.

+Technology: During game play, the technology is governed by collision detection and a series of flags that determine whether or not the enemies, heroes and/or the Colony has run out of health.

+Cultural Layer: Since the game will be for the time being, only developed up to prototype, we will leave the cultural layer fairly brief and general.

+Aesthetics: The game employs a simple graphical style so as to remain minimalistic so as to not be overwhelming on small mobile screens.

+Mechanics: Since this game is strategy based, players will converse on potential “winning” strategies, including those which may yield the most gold, the most tradeoffs, or other such tropes.

+Narrative: Fans will wonder why the aliens keep attacking, question what they are protecting, and ultimately, if the violence is worth it in the end.
+These discussions will start as whispers in dingy chat rooms and allies behind GameStop, but gradually roar into a culture movement.
+Once peak “McDonalds happy meal toy?” status is reached, fans will ultimately demand a  Perseus: New Frontier II, but will inevitably criticize it for not being as good as the first.

+Technology: There is no significant cultural benefit to the technology being used.